oroinc/documentation/platform/dev_guide/web_framework/architecture.rst

 Symfony Role in OroPlatform
 ---------------------------

-.. note:: We’re using `Symfony Framework <https://symfony.com/>`_ v.
+.. note:: We are using `Symfony Framework <https://symfony.com/>`_ v.
 3.4 LTS in Oro Applications v.3.x.

 Currently Symfony is the most mature PHP framework that provides a wide range of functions that are typical for any web application.
 Symfony takes care of numerous tasks, for instance: